Wide-angle Image Rectification: A Survey

-Furthermore, to make the parameter independent of the image resolution and avoid trivial small values, instead of using $k$ directly in Hough space, a proxy variable $p$ is used \citep{aleman-flores_WideAngleLensDistortion_2013,aleman-flores_LineDetectionImages_2014,aleman-flores_AutomaticLensDistortion_2014}:
+Furthermore, to make the estimation independent of the image resolution and avoid trivial small values, a proxy variable $p$ is estimated instead of $k$ in \cite{aleman-flores_WideAngleLensDistortion_2013,aleman-flores_LineDetectionImages_2014,aleman-flores_AutomaticLensDistortion_2014}.
+In later work, two distortion parameters are added in the extended Hough space via two-step optimization methods \citep{santana-cedres_InvertibilityEstimationTwoParameter_2015,santana-cedres_IterativeOptimizationAlgorithm_2016}.
+Although three or more parameters can be added similarly, it is not necessary to do so.
+Because the impact of high order coefficients decreases fast and the improvement becomes relatively small, while the computational cost and complexity increase quickly.

-where $r_{dmax}$ is the radial distance from the center of distortion to the farthest point in the distorted image and $r_{umax}$ represents such a distance in undistorted image. $p$ measures the percentage of correction after applying the distortion model, which can be estimated similar to $k$.
-When using the one parameter distortion model, $k$ can be calculated from $p$ as follows: